cdli-gh/coco-convertor/README.md

 Thankyou for using the convertor! :)<br/>
 if you have any feature request or find some bugs, feel free to open an issue or email to `aditiansingh@gmail.com`
 <br/><br/>
-This convertor was developed by [Aditi Singh](https://github.com/Aditi-Singh16) as a part of GSoC 2022 project Seals Portal.
+This convertor was developed by [Aditi Singh](https://github.com/Aditi-Singh16) as a part of GSoC 2022 project Seals Portal under the mentorship of Jacob Dahl and Emilie Page Perron.